rporcu/Microphysics/README.md

-# Test cases for MFIX-Exa
+# Building and running Test cases for MFIX-Exa

 ## Directory overview